Ever wonder why U.S. airports don’t operate 24 hours a day, 7 days a week?

 If people had the option of a flight that departed at 3am, how many would actually take it?
 Oh sure, some might, because it works with their schedule, or because it was dirt cheap.
 But in this day and age where airlines want to fill every single seat as often as possible, chances are good that a 3am plane would rarely, if ever fill up.

 And you have to keep everyone else in mind, too.
 All the places and people in airports that/who are operational during the day.
 Ticketing people.
 TSA workers.
 Bag handlers.
-Restaurants.
-Newstands.
 Enough cleaning people to handle the load of passengers.
 Parking garage workers.
-All the ways out of an airport that you may need (rental cars, shuttles, trains, taxi and ride sharing service, etc.).
-They’d all have to have a whole crew for nighttime hours and again, that probably wouldn’t make much financial sense.
+All the ways out of an airport that you may need (rental cars, shuttles, trains, taxi, and ride-sharing service, etc.).
+They’d all have to have a whole crew for nighttime hours and again, that probably wouldn’t make much financial sense, IF you could get all those people in the first place.

 But plane stuff is still happening!

-If they’re not in an area that worries about noise, cargo planes will oftentimes do their pick ups and deliveries at nighttime.
-Same goes for USPS, UPS, FedEx, etc. That way the main terminal doesn’t have to be open but the non-passenger flights can do their stuff at night, leaving more runway time and space for the passenger planes during the day.
+If they’re not in an area that worries about noise, cargo planes will oftentimes do their pick-ups and deliveries at nighttime.
+The same goes for USPS, UPS, FedEx, Amazon, etc. That way the main terminal doesn’t have to be open but the non-passenger flights can do their stuff at night, leaving more runway time and space for the passenger planes during the day.

 Of course, flights nowadays still go out pretty late and start pretty early, so for most U.S. airports, you’re probably only talking about 4 to 6 hours without passenger flights.

 And, of course, if you fly out of a major foreign international hub like Bangkok, Dubai or Singapore, the situation is quite different.
-Here’s the departure board for Singapore Changi in the middle of the night:
+Here’s a (pre-Covid) departure board for Singapore Changi in the middle of the night:

 Flights from these airports leave at odd times so they can either arrive at their destinations at a decent hour (it’s better to leave at 2AM than to arrive at a city at 4AM) or so they can line up with departing, connecting flights.